 - New knobs: To help bring new life to the rest of your furniture, swap out the current knobs with decorative alternatives — on your cabinets, drawers and jewelry organizers.
 Just remember to save the old ones so you can put them back when it’s time to move out.

 Have extra hardware lying around?
 Don’t let it take up precious space in your new apartment.
-Our storage specials can help keep your belongings protected and out of your way.
+Our storage units can help keep your belongings protected and out of your way.

 When Your Apartment Lease Says “No Nails,” Hang With An Alternative.